-AIG is a leading airport operator in the Middle East whose main activity is the operation, maintenance and rehabilitation of the existing terminal, as well as the construction of the new terminal of Queen Alia International Airport, which manages 98% Jordanian traffic with 7.9 million passengers in 2017.
+AIG is a leading airport operator in the Middle East whose main activity is the operation, maintenance and rehabilitation of the existing terminal, as well as the construction of the new terminal of Queen Alia International Airport, which managed 98% Jordanian traffic with 7.9 million passengers in 2017.

 With the acquisition of AIG, Groupe ADP will be able to deploy its know-how, expertise and service offer.
-The objectives are to strengthen the air network from Amman, to improve the quality of service offered to passengers and the performance of aeronautical and commercial activities, and finally to ensure sustainable and socially responsible development for the remaining duration of the project. concession (until 2032).
+The objectives are to strengthen the air network from Amman, to improve the quality of service offered to passengers and the performance of aeronautical and commercial activities, and finally to ensure sustainable and socially responsible development for the remaining duration of the concession (until 2032).

 In accordance with IFRS3 'Business combinations', shares previously held were revaluated at fair value through income statement on the date of control acquisition, based on the stock market price at the time of the operation.
-This revaluation, performed under the partial goodwill method (see note 3.1), has an impact of €23 million on half-year income statement, as detailed in the following table:
+This revaluation, performed under the partial goodwill method (see note 3.1), has an impact of €23 million on income statement for the year 2018, as detailed in the following table:

-(in millions of euros)

-Fair value of AIG Airports shares at 9,5% Α 24 Value of loans and shares accounted for by the equity method of AIG as at 18 April 2018 В (3) Conversion reserve С 4 Capital gain recognized related to the sale of 9,5% of AIG (A-B-C) 23
+(in millions of euros) Fair value of AIG Airports shares at 9,5% Α 24 Value of loans and shares accounted for by the equity method of AIG as at 18 April 2018 В (3) Conversion reserve С 4 Capital gain recognized related to the sale of 9,5% of AIG (A-B-C) 23

-^{} Recognized in Share of profit or loss in associates and joint ventures from operating activities
+Recognized in Share of profit or loss in associates and joint ventures from operating activities

 In accordance with IFRS 3, fair value adjustments on assets acquired and liabilities written back are recognised as counterparty of goodwill adjustments based on information obtained during the allocation period, being 12 months following the acquisition date.
-Groupe ADP proceeded to the identification and evaluation of the identifiable assets and liabilities of AIG in order to allocate the fair value of the consideration paid (\$265 million for 41.5% of securities and loans equates to €215 million and €24 million for the fair value of 9.5% of securities and loans previously held) between these various elements.
-Based on these analyses, the preliminary goodwill amounts to €11 million.
+Groupe ADP proceeded to the identification and evaluation of the identifiable assets and liabilities of AIG in order to allocate the fair value of the consideration paid (\$265 million for 41.5% of securities and loans equates to \in 215 million and \notin 24 million for the fair value of 9.5% of securities and loans previously held) between these various elements.
+Based on these analyses, the revaluation of the opening balance sheet mainly relate to intangible assets, notably airport operation rights, for \notin 196 million (see note 6.1.1).
+The preliminary goodwill amounts to \notin 43 million.

-As at 30 June 2018, the contribution of AIG to the consolidated revenue amounts to €53 million and to the consolidated net result with a loss of €10 million.
+As at 31 December 2018, AIG contributed to the consolidated revenue with $\in 175$ million, to the operating income from ordinary activities amounts with $\in 10$ million and to the consolidated net result with a loss of $\in 13$ million.

-2.2 Acquisition of Fraport IC by TAV Airports
+2.2 Acquisition of TAV Antalya by TAV Airports